About

-Archivist & anthropologist in the taskscape of cultural heritage preservation, focusing on the narratives and connections we develop between humans and objects, and the stories we tell.
+Working in the taskscape of cultural heritage preservation.
+Focusing on the connections we develop between humans and objects, and the stories we tell.

-My work encompasses the socio-cultural and technological aspects of preservation informed by critical cultural studies focusing on community-driven collections.
-This includes material culture, traditional memory keeping practices, archival & museum praxis, folklore, embedded and vernacular knowledge, and narrative agency and structure.
-My areas of focus are place as cultural memory, knowledge networks in communities of practice, and community-driven cultural heritage preservation.
+My work encompasses the socio-cultural and technological aspects of preservation informed by critical approaches focusing on community-driven collections.
+This includes material culture, traditional memory keeping practices, archival & museum praxis, embedded and vernacular knowledge, and narrative agency and structure.
+My areas of focus are place as cultural memory, narrative theory in collections, knowledge networks in communities of practice, and community-driven cultural heritage preservation.

 About Me